IgnisDa/ryot/docs/content/migration.md

 All steps below are required unless otherwise stated.
 Please follow them in the correct order.

+## From `v5.*` to `v6.*`

+!!! warning "Webhook URL changes"

+    If you were using Plex, Jellyfin or Kodi, all webhooks urls will now have the `/_i` prefix.
+Please take a look at the [integration](integrations.md#sink-plugins) docs for the new format.

+1. Upgrade the server to `v5.5.6` to make sure all `v5` migrations are applied.
+For example, you can make this change: `image: "ghcr.io/ignisda/ryot:v5.5.6"` in your docker-compose file.

+2. Create a backup of your database.
+[Here](./guides/exporting.md#exporting-the-entire-database) is a guide on how to do this.

+3. Now you can upgrade to the latest version (`v6.*`).
+For example you can make this
+   change: `image: "ghcr.io/ignisda/ryot:latest"` in your docker-compose file.
+This will automatically apply all migrations.

 ## From `v4.*` to `v5.*`

 1. Upgrade the server to `v4.4.3` to make sure all `v4` migrations are applied.
 For